santiagosgcoder/codigo-/README.md

 # codigo-

-this is a repository of pokemon API
+this is a pokemon API repository